ktorio/ktor-samples/feature/sessions/README.md

 This function has a first argument of type `File` that is the folder that will store sessions (it will be created if it doesn't exist already).

-Also there is a `cache` optional argument that when set, will keep a 60-second in-memory cache to prevent calling the OS from reading the session from disk at all.
+There is also an optional cache argument, which when set, will keep a 60-second in-memory cache to prevent calling the OS and reading the session from disk each time.

 ## Baked snippets